 You can deposit your checks remotely.
 It’s super simple and you don’t have to leave home, which is one of the benefits of mobile deposits.
 All you need to do is take a picture of the front and the back of the check and deposit it via your bank’s mobile app.

 You can also get money deposited directly into your account by what are known as ACH (or Automated Clearing House) transfers.
 These can be set up to go into your account on a recurring basis, too.
 For example, you can have your HR department deposit your paychecks into your account, and you can do the same with government benefits if you enroll in the program to get your money this way.
-Explore how to set up direct deposit, as it might just be a game-changer for you.
+Once you know how to set up direct deposit, it might just be a game-changer for you.

 There’s another option if your online bank account isn’t part of an ATM network: a prepaid debit card that’s linked to your account.
 With a prepaid card, you can load money on it in a variety of ways.
 For example, you can go to participating retailers to deposit cash.
 Then you could transfer the money from the prepaid debit card to your linked online bank account.